uwindsorcss/documents/constitution.md

 #### Section 3 - Membership

 Society Membership shall consist of:
-1. All students who are currently enrolled on a full time basis at the University of Windsor majoring in a program offered by the department of Computer Science.
+1. All students who are currently enrolled on a full-time basis at the University of Windsor majoring in a program offered by the department of Computer Science.
 2. Any student at the University of Windsor, who is not otherwise